aishameriane/msc-economics/Thesis/Study/Lit Review/The effects of monetary policy shocks on inequality.md

 So, their conclusion is that there are competitive views about the subject (impact of conventional/unconventional monetary policy on inequality) and this is due to the existance of many different transmission channels (the transmission channels I'll discuss in my review from Auclert, 2017).
 Simplifying, we have this theoretical results:

-* Inflation and asset prices go up when the interest rates go down (expansionary policy) - well, in the case of asset prices we have to take a deeper lool into the household portfolio composition to understand the effect - increasing inequality;
+* Inflation and asset prices go up when the interest rates go down (expansionary policy) - well, in the case of asset prices we have to take a deeper look into the household portfolio composition to understand the effect - increasing inequality;
 * Borrowers can benefit from low interest rates, since, well, they will take credit at a lower price at the same time the lenders will loose money, which can decrease inequality;
 * Workers benefit from expansionary monetary because the investment tend to increase, increasing production, employment and wages.